wolfie90/fork-cms-module-catalog/README.md

 * Add products in categories and subcategories
 * Add dynamic specifications
 * Add images, files and videos to a product
+* Add brands and attach products to them

 ## Improvements